wesley-fly/wtkrtc-sdk-api/README.md

 This WebRTC API based M67 release, will update&record code from time to time, include video/audio test.
 The Android/iOS platform use IAX2.

 Note:
-1.Current supported & tested platform are macOS/Linux/Android.
+1. Current supported & tested platform are macOS/Linux/Android.
-2.iOS will add it later.
+2. iOS will add it later.

 Linux/macOS platform Setup:
 1. Get the WebRTC source code, please refer webrtc.org, or